 1.1.5 Development Schedule.
-The License will include a schedule describing the anticipated dates by which OSIsoft shall obtain entitlements, commence construction, and complete the Project.
+The License will include a schedule describing the anticipated dates by which Dark Fiber shall obtain entitlements, commence construction, and complete the Project.

 1.1.6 Business Development Plan and Schedule.
 The License will include a section or Exhibit that describes how the Project will benefit the City’s Economic Development Plan, and/or General Plan.
-The License will also describe how OSIsoft proposes to allow businesses or other entities access to the Project.
+The License will also describe how Dark Fiber proposes to allow businesses or other entities access to the Project.

-2. OSIsoft’s Exclusive Right to Negotiate With City.
+2. Dark Fiber’s Exclusive Right to Negotiate With City.
 City agrees that it will not, during the term of this Agreement (the “Term”) directly or indirectly, through any officer, employee, agent, or otherwise, solicit, initiate or encourage the submission of bids, offers or proposals by any person or entity with respect to the acquisition of any interest in City owned conduit or the development of the conduit, and City shall not engage any broker, financial adviser or consultant to initiate or encourage proposals or offers from other parties with respect to the disposition or development of the conduit or any portion thereof.
-Furthermore, City shall not, directly or indirectly, through any officer, employee, agent or otherwise, engage in negotiations concerning any such transaction with, or provide information to, any person other than OSIsoft and its representatives with a view to engaging, or preparing to engage, that person with respect to the development of the Project or any portion thereof.
+Furthermore, City shall not, directly or indirectly, through any officer, employee, agent or otherwise, engage in negotiations concerning any such transaction with, or provide information to, any person other than Dark Fiber and its representatives with a view to engaging, or preparing to engage, that person with respect to the development of the Project or any portion thereof.

 3. Term.
 The Term of this Agreement shall commence on the Effective Date, and shall terminate twelve (12) months thereafter, unless extended or earlier terminated as provided herein.
 The City Manager is authorized to extend the Term by any additional number of days or months upon the mutual written agreement of the Parties.